wf1101/digit_match/README.md

 The method should return 4 in this case because 4 of these pairs match (2-2, 5-5, 8-8, and 1-1).
 * Share and explain the time and space complexities for your solution.
 * If you think of multiple approaches to solve the problem, implement the solution which minimizes space complexity.
 Explain the other approaches, and your decision in comments above the code.

 **Note**: Do not use Ruby provided functionality.

+**Aside reading**: The problem you solved in this exercise is auxiliary to the Hamming distance problem.
+The Hamming distance between two strings of equal length is the number of positions at which the corresponding symbols or characters are different.
+Read further on [Hamming distance problem](https://en.wikipedia.org/wiki/Hamming_distance).